PG stock: buy or sell

 |Buy setup||Buy point||Stop loss||Risk|

 Should I sell Procter & Gamble stock?

-Knowing when to sell a stock is even more difficult than knowing when to buy it.
-Trading strategies help us to avoid impulsive decisions based on our personal emotions or the noise that surrounds the market.
-When selling, as well as buying, our setups are very simple to use but are only applicable for selling stocks you already own, not for shorting $PG stock
+When you own stock shares with some profit, it's really hard to decide the best moment to sell and get your benefits.
+Trading strategies let us to avoid impetuous decisions based on our personal feelings or the buzz that surrounds the market.
+When selling, as well as buying, detailed strategies are very easy to follow but are only valid for selling stocks in your porfolio, not for shorting $PG stock

-A golden rule is that you should not keep a trading operation that leads to higher than expected losses by the time of the buy.
-The timing to sell shares should always be dictated by the stop-loss (automatic or manual)
+As a rule of thumb, you should not keep an operation that results in higher than expected losses upon purchase.
+The moment to sell shares should always be determined by the stop-loss (automatic or manual)

 Is it time to sell Procter & Gamble stock?

 In the current situation of Procter & Gamble there is not any eligible sell setup, so Procter & Gamble stock holders with operations in green can keep their positions

 In the last 30 days we couldn't find any rating for Procter & Gamble

 In early July, the price broke out over the previous top at $135.98 on the downtrend started last May.
 Since then, the price action resulted in a 4.60% gain.

 On Friday, Procter & Gamble marked all-time highs (ATH) again at $144.54.
 Previous ATHs were in November 2020